DABlD/solpia/readme.md

 * #f76c6b - Color used in swal cancel button

 # NOTE
-* Add roles in seeder
+* Add roles in RoleSeeder and Role Migration